FAIRODDS

 • User-first interface for fast, intuitive analysis.

-• Sharp reference pricing: shows Pinnacle’s line and supports estimating a no-vig “true” price.
+• Sharp reference pricing: shows Pinnacle’s line and the no-vig fair price side by side.

 • Mobile app included in every plan.